-- e) Appendix 3 to the Civil Aviation Authority's Regulations relating to flight weather service (in Norwegian only) should be used for weather observers who carry out routine weather observations (METAR), - f) Appendix B to the NORSOK R-003 standard should be used for lifting operations, - g) the Norwegian Maritime Authority's Regulations relating to qualification requirements and certificates for seamen (in Norwegian only) should be used for maritime operations, - a) the party responsible for operating the maritime systems on permanently placed, mobile facilities, should fulfil the qualification requirements for comparable positions in the regulations mentioned in litera g of these guidelines.
-Control room operators who operate maritime systems on such permanently placed, mobile facilities, should fulfil the

-- requirements related to certificates for control room operators in the same regulations.
+- e) the Civil Aviation Authority's Regulations relating to flight weather service (in Norwegian only) should be used for weather observers who carry out routine weather observations (METAR), - f) the Norwegian Maritime Authority's Regulations relating to qualification requirements and certificates for seamen (in Norwegian only) should be used for maritime operations, - a) the party responsible for operating the maritime systems on permanently placed, mobile facilities, should fulfil the qualification requirements for comparable positions in the regulations mentioned in litera g of these guidelines.
+Control room operators who operate maritime systems on such permanently placed, mobile facilities, should fulfil the requirements related to certificates for control room operators in the same regulations.
 The party responsible for stability on board, should have maritime competence equivalent to the offshore installation manager in the same regulations, - b) in the event of operations with dynamic positioning Equipment Classes 2 and 3, those operating the equipment, should have competence in accordance with the regulations as mentioned in litera g of these guidelines, cf. Section 31.
-For operations in Equipment Class 1, one competent person is sufficient, - c) for facilities registered in a national ships' register, it is also assumed that maritime competence is documented in accordance with the requirements stipulated by the respective flag state authorities.
-The requirement in first subsection second sentence implies that jackup facilities are staffed with personnel competent at and trained in operating the jacking systems in an emergency, - h) in connection with the use of communication equipment, it should be ensured that the person responsible for communication, cf. Section 80, second subsection, has sufficient experience as communications operator and valid GMDSS radio operator certificate (GOC or ROC depending on radio transmitting equipment on board), as well as necessary competence in areas such as emergency preparedness management, helicopter communication, meteorological observation and monitoring of the safety zones and maritime zones surrounding the facility. - i) 074 Norwegian oil and gas' Recommended guidelines for helideck personnel should be used for qualifications for and training of helideck personnel, - j) 105 Norwegian Oil and Gas Association's Recommended guidelines for scaffolding building should be used for work with and on scaffolding, - k) the standard NS 9600 should be used for rope access, except for requirements for certification of businesses and personnel.
+For operations in Equipment Class 1, one competent person is sufficient,

+- c) for facilities registered in a national ships' register, it is also assumed that maritime competence is documented in accordance with the requirements stipulated by the respective flag state authorities.
+The requirement in first subsection second sentence implies that jack-up facilities are staffed with personnel competent at and trained in operating the jacking systems in an emergency, - g) in connection with the use of communication equipment, it should be ensured that the person responsible for communication, cf. Section 80, second subsection, has sufficient experience as communications operator and valid GMDSS radio operator certificate (GOC or ROC depending on radio transmitting equipment on board), as well as necessary competence in areas such as emergency preparedness management, helicopter communication, meteorological observation and monitoring of the safety zones and maritime zones surrounding the facility. - h) 074 Norwegian oil and gas' Recommended guidelines for helideck personnel should be used for qualifications for and training of helideck personnel, - i) 105 Norwegian Oil and Gas Association's Recommended guidelines for scaffolding building should be used for work with and on scaffolding, - j) the standard NS 9600 should be used for rope access, except for requirements for certification of businesses and personnel.